 How to make Atayef from scratch?

-My Mom and I went to a local bakery in Madaba, Jordan to see how traditional Atayef pancakes are made in bakeries nowadays.
-It was really interesting as we got to see the technique, and how the staff were working with great skill and speed.
+My Mom and I went to a local bakery in Madaba, Jordan, to see how traditional Atayef pancakes are made in bakeries nowadays.
+It was really interesting, as we got to see the technique and how the staff worked with great skill and speed.
 Below are some pictures for you to enjoy.

 Types of Atayef

-- Regular Atayef: they’re usually bigger in size, crunchy from the outside, filled with either nuts (Walnuts, pistachios, or almonds) with cinnamon, or with white cheese (Ricotta can work) and then deep fried and soaked in (or drizzled with) a sugary rosewater syrup or less commonly is baked with a little bit of oil and then drizzled with the syrup.
+- Regular Atayef: They’re usually bigger in size, crunchy from the outside, and filled with chopped nuts (Walnuts, which is the most common option, or pistachios, or almonds) along with ground cinnamon.
+Or they are stuffed with white Akkawi cheese (strained ricotta can work) and then deep fried and soaked in (or drizzled with) a simple syrup with rose or blossom extract, or less commonly baked with a little bit of oil and then drizzled with the simple syrup.

-- Atayef Asafiri (or mini Atayef): they’re usually smaller in size, and have a soft exterior, served without cooking or frying, and are commonly filled with cream and pistachios.
+- Atayef Asafiri (or mini Atayef): Usually smaller in size than regular Atayef, have a soft exterior and is served without cooking further or deep frying.
+They are commonly filled with fresh Ashta cream and pistachios.
 Fillings for this kind of atayef can be fun, you can stuff them with Nutella, fresh fruits, nut butter, you name it!

-- Giant Atayef: they’re huge (see picture above), usually filled with cream and nuts, but it can also be stuffed with white cheese and then drizzled with sugary syrup!
+- Giant Atayef: The largest type of Atayef (see images above), usually filled with Ashta cream and nuts, but they can also be stuffed with white Akkawi cheese and cinnamon and drizzled with Atir simple syrup.

 How to make Atayef

-- Heat a non-stick pan on medium heat, then pour the batter using a spoon (for small Atayef pour 1 tbsp of batter, for medium-sized ones add 2 tbsp, and 1/4 cup for large ones).
+- Heat a non-stick pan or a griddle over medium-high heat, then pour the batter from a jug or using a spoon to create little circles (for small Atayef pour 1 tablespoon of batter, for medium-sized ones do 2 tablespoons, and ¼ cup for the large ones).

-- The Atayef pancake will start bubbling but make sure that you get loads of bubbles as if you don’t then it means that your batter is way too thick.
-Each pancake should take about 1-2 minutes to cook but that also depends on the size of the atayef that you’re making.
-When the last drop on the surface dries and isn’t shiny, that means that they’re done (remove from pan immediately).
+- The Atayef pancake will start bubbling, but make sure that you get a lot of bubbles because if you don’t, then your batter is way too thick.
+Each pancake should take about 1-2 minutes to cook, but that also depends on the size of the atayef that you’re making.
+When the last drop on the surface (bubbles) dries and isn’t shiny, that means that it’s done (remove from the pan immediately).

-- Transfer to a tea towel and make sure that you fold down the towel to cover the pancakes, otherwise they will dry out really quickly (that can result into atayef that are difficult to fold and seal when you want to fill them).
+- Transfer to a tea towel and make sure that you fold down the towel to cover the pancakes, otherwise they will dry out really quickly (that can result in Atayef that are difficult to fold and seal when you want to fill them).

 The atayef will become softer once they cool down, which is good because then they will be easier to fold and seal while you stuff them.
 If you don’t want to fill them right away, you can store them in an airtight container or a plastic bag to avoid drying, but I highly recommend that you stuff them and eat them on the same day.